Finally, professional org charts done right.

 Metrics are blank

-- Each metric needs its corresponding column mapped (Compensation for comp metrics, Successors for Bench Strength, etc.).
+- Each metric needs its corresponding column mapped (Compensation for comp metrics, My Successors for Bench Strength, etc.).
 See Data requirements.

 - Confirm you have a Professional license — metrics are Pro-only.